robbyvan/Bargain/README.md

  - Register API finished. /api/register
  - Login API Added. /api/login
    <br />(middlewares: express-session, passport(local Strategy), cookie-parser)
-   <br />Need to add http interceptor intercept 401 using Angular later
+   <br />Need to add http interceptor to intercept 400/401 to render using Angular later
  - Authentication added. /api/ensureAuth
    <br /> If user is not logged in, when visiting some pages, he/she will be redirect to login page.